vapor/docs/4.0/docs/fluent/schema.md

 ### Update Field

-You can update a fields data type using `updateField`.
+You can update a field's data type using `updateField`.

 ```swift
 // Updates the field to `double` data type.
 .updateField("age", .double)
 ```

-See [advanced](advanced.md) for more information on advanced schema updates.
+See [advanced](advanced.md#sql) for more information on advanced schema updates.

 ### Delete Field